ayoung001/cse15l-lab-reports/lab-report-1-week-2.md

 ![figure 2](figure2.png)

 In the terminal, run the following command: `ssh cs15lwi22xyz@ieng6.ucsd.edu` to prompt the following message:

 ```ssh cs15lwi22xyz@ieng6.ucsd.edu
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

 Don't be afraid if you see this message.
 It is expected to pop up when connecting to servers for the first time.
-Type `yes`, press enter, and type in your password (don't be alarmed if the grey bar does not move).
+Type `yes`, press enter, and type in your password.
 After logging in successfully, the following messages should be received:

 ![figure 3](figure3.png).